5 New Year’s Resolutions for Your Workshop

 If it’s been a while since you last thought about deep-cleaning your tools, chances are you’ve got some residual gunk to clean up.
 Performing less-common maintenance tasks (like cleaning the rust off of tools) at the beginning of the year will ensure that you have all of your tools at your disposal when the need arises.
 Go through your workshop and make sure that all of your tools are not damaged and in working condition.
 It’s also a good idea to create a regular tool maintenance schedule so that you’re not stuck repeating this step a year from now.

 Challenge Yourself to Complete One Project a Month

 Want to really get stuff done in the New Year?
 Set some goals.
-Go through your calendar and pick one (or more) workshop project that you want to get done each month.
+Go through your calendar and pick out at least one workshop project that you want to get done each month.
 Setting that basic goal will make sure that you are in your workshop regularly, and more inspiration will come with each project you check off of the list.
 Need some ideas to get started?
 Here are 12 masterpiece woodworking projects you can DIY.